 |system tag||A system tag is defined by the system.
 You can only query system tags.|

-A series of core Alibaba Cloud infrastructures support tags, such as Elastic Compute Service, ApsaraDB for RDS, Object Storage Service, Virtual Private Cloud, Server Load Balancer, and Alibaba Cloud Container Service for Kubernetes.
-Alibaba Cloud intends to add tag support for other cloud services.
+A series of core Alibaba Cloud services support tags, such as Elastic Compute Service (ECS), ApsaraDB RDS, Object Storage Service (OSS), Virtual Private Cloud (VPC), Server Load Balancer (SLB), and Container Service for Kubernetes (ACK).
+Alibaba Cloud intends to add tag support for other services.
 For more information, see Alibaba Cloud services that support tags.

 |Maximum number of tags that can be added to a single resource||20|

 |Whether tag information can be shared across regions||

 No. For example, in the China (Shanghai) region, you cannot view tags created in the China (Hangzhou) region.

 |Tag key||A tag key must be 1 to 128 characters in length and cannot contain